conholdate/products.conholdate.com/content/english/total/java/conversion/ots-to-pot.md

       gisthash: "35e23082b8fa43502d6784c38947eef1"
       gistfile: "password-protected-word-document-to-pdf-conversion.java"

-    - title_left: "Convert Specific Word Pages to PDF in Java"
+    - title_left: "Add Watermark to Excel & Convert to PDF"
       content_left: |
-          Java document conversion API allows you to choose selected pages from the source document and accurately convert to the supported document format.
-The code example below shows how to convert the 1st and 4th pages of a Word document to the resultant PDF file.
+          Java document conversion API allows you to accurately convert Excel worksheet documents exactly as the original file and apply a text watermark to the converted document pages.
+Use Watermark options such as font, color, width, height, background and rotation angle while adding the text watermark to Excel document and conversion to a PDF file.

-          -   Create a new instance of **Converter** class and load input (Word) document
+          -   Create a new instance of **Converter** class and load input document
-          -   Instantiate the proper **ConvertOptions** class e.g. (**PdfConvertOptions**, **WordProcessingConvertOptions**, **SpreadsheetConvertOptions** etc)
+          -   Instantiate the proper **ConvertOptions** class e.g. (PdfConvertOptions, WordProcessingConvertOptions, SpreadsheetConvertOptions etc)
-          -   Set **setPages** property of the **ConvertOptions** instance and mention specific page number to be converted
+          -   Set **Watermark** property of the **ConvertOptions** instance
+          -   Specify watermark properties (color, width, text, height etc)
-          -   Call **convert** method of **Converter** class instance and pass filename (PDF) for the converted document
+          -   Call Convert method of Converter class instance for conversion to PDF

       title_right: "Caching Converted Document Results"
       content_right: |